-\begin{justify} An interesting property of universal approximation theorems is achieved when the minimal width allows for the construction of narrow networks with an invertible architecture.
-Invertible neural networks form bijective mappings, which require squared weight matrices, resulting in fixed-width layers across the entire network architecture including the input and output layer.
-This invertible structure enables generative learning via maximum likelihood training, as e.g.\,implemented in normalizing flows \cite{dinh2017density, kingma2018glow, Kobyzev_2021}.
-Consequently, universal approximation results for narrow networks, if these bounds are sufficiently tight, can also implicitly demonstrate the universal approximation properties of normalizing flows through invertible neural network architectures.
-A suitable network architecture for this purpose is LU-Net \cite{chan2023lunet}, an invertible neural network specifically designed to resemble a “vanilla” design as closely as possible.
-In this way, LU-Net directly inherits the universal approximation properties established in theorems for narrow networks, while also retaining the generative capabilities of normalizing flows.
+An important connection exists between the minimal width and invertible network architectures.
+Invertible neural networks define bijective mappings, requiring square weight matrices and thus fixed-width layers throughout the network, including input and output layers.
+This structure enables generative learning via maximum likelihood training, as implemented in normalizing flows \citep{dinh2017density, kingma2018glow, Kobyzev_2021}.
+Consequently, universal approximation results for narrow networks, when the bounds are sufficiently tight, can also establish the universal approximation properties of normalizing flows.

+A suitable architecture for this purpose is LU-Net \citep{chan2023lunet}, an invertible neural network designed to resemble a "vanilla" FNN as closely as possible.
+LU-Net directly inherits the universal approximation properties established for narrow networks while retaining the generative capabilities of normalizing flows.
 The expressiveness of many normalizing flow architectures has been studied extensively, including volume-preserving and coupling-based flows \citep{dinh2017density, teshima2020couplingbased, draxler2025universalityvolumepreservingcouplingbasednormalizing} and those based on neural ordinary differential equations \citep{chen2018neural, teshima2020universalapproximationpropertyneural, zhang2020approximationcapabilitiesneuralodes}; see also \citet{li2020deeplearningdynamicalsystems, ruiz2023neural, marzouk2024distribution}.